small-tech/jsdb/README.md

 ## Use case

-A data layer for simple [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) sites for basic public (e.g., anonymous comments on articles) or configuration data.
-Built for use in [Site.js](https://sitejs.org).
+A small and simple data layer for basic persistence and querying.
+Built for us in [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) places and used in [Site.js](https://sitejs.org) and [Place](https://github.com/small-tech/place).

-__Not to farm people for their data.__ [Surveillance capitalists](https://ar.al/2020/01/01/in-2020-and-beyond-the-battle-to-save-personhood-and-democracy-requires-a-radical-overhaul-of-mainstream-technology/) can jog on now.
+__This is not for you to farm people for their data.__ [Surveillance capitalists](https://ar.al/2020/01/01/in-2020-and-beyond-the-battle-to-save-personhood-and-democracy-requires-a-radical-overhaul-of-mainstream-technology/) can jog on now.

 ## Features